cmoody117/Number_Parser/README.md

 #Import file is most straight forward - provide users opportunity to enter file directory and location.

 #Parser - searches for defined patterns in text.
 Pattern can be easily re-defined if we wanted to include numbers such as #658, £100, -100 or 100.05 for example.
+#Can change the accepted patterns here to  cope with European numbers e.g. 100,05

 #converter - consists of a top level number_converter into which a parsed list of strings is passed #Code then loops through this, applying the integer_converter to each list element.